tseemann/mlst/README.md

     % git clone https://github.com/Victorian-Bioinformatics-Consortium/mlst.git

-The only external dependency is the BLAT tools written by Jim Kent: http://genome.ucsc.edu/FAQ/FAQblat.html#blat3
+The only external dependency is the BLAT tools written by Jim Kent: http://genome.ucsc.edu/FAQ/FAQblat.html#blat3 Try typing "blat" to see if you have it.
+If not, do the following:

     % cd $HOME/mlst/bin